vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 said, I'm still happy to at least have a working level of good health that I can sustain / fall back to.

+## Fifteen days later (2024-08-02)

+This was an unusual day.
+I went to San Francisco to meet a couple of people in the afternoon.
+As a result, I skipped exercise in the morning.

+My pain level was at a 0 through the day.
+I had minor amounts of burping and flatulence -- still more than my healthy state but less than the last few days.
+I was able to suppress these even more while hanging out with others, so that I could function well in the interaction.

 ## Current learnings

 I've been updating [best practices around abdominal